 A full-sentence title is good at highlighting one central result:

 Brain natriuretic peptide is a potentially useful screening tool for the detection of cardiovascular disease in patients with rheumatoid arthritis.

 As this example illustrates, titles in the sciences can be long.
 Do your best to make sure that every word counts.
 Be concrete, but avoid excessive detail.

 Some titles are framed as questions, which can succinctly identify just what the authors aim to discover:

 Are there schizophrenics for whom drugs may be unnecessary or contraindicated?

-If you write a humanities essay in university, you will not be encouraged to use headings.
+If you write a humanities essay at university, you will not be encouraged to use headings.
 The opposite will be true of your science papers.
-Headings emphasize the systematic nature of scientific enquiry.
+Headings emphasize the systematic nature of scientific inquiry.
 They also provide an excellent organizational tool, often relieving you of the need to create smooth transitions between the main parts of your paper.
 Take advantage of them!

 Headings are not always obligatory.
 In a shorter paper, they may sometimes prove more of a hindrance than a help.
 Use them only if you find that they actually help you to better organize the material.